Virechana Treatment in Bangalore: Procedure, Benefits, Panchakarma & Complete Guide

 ₹11,000 – ₹14,000

-(cost varies based on duration, medicines, and preparation)
+(cost varies based on duration and medicines)

 Conclusion